syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 document.Close()
 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/HTML-conversion/Customize-HTML-to-Word-conversion).

 N> 1.
 Inserting XHTML string is not supported in Silverlight, Windows Phone, and Xamarin applications.
 N> 2.
 XHTML validation against XHTML 1.0 Strict and Transitional schema is not supported in Windows Store applications.